Q: What do I do if I catch a student cheating?

-A: The Academic Advising Handbook for Faculty & Staff provides information and resources for advising undergraduate students.
-The Office of Academic Advising link to (273-3406) and the Office of the Registrar (273-2241) also provide information and online resources for both students and faculty.
+A: The Academic Advising Portal provides information and resources for advising undergraduate students.
+The Office of Academic Advising (273-3406) and the Office of the Registrar (273-2241) also provide information and online resources for both students and faculty.
 The Directory of University Referral Resources found under the Resources menu on the Office of Academic Advising website provides guidance and contact information for making referrals on campus.

 Questions regarding transferring credits from another institution should be directed to the Office of Admissions (273-2281).
 A list of transfer course equivalencies from Iowa community colleges can be found on the admissions office webpage for transfer students.

 Students in any major in the College of Business or in the Early Childhood and/or Elementary Education academic programs should be directed to the advising centers in their respective colleges.

 Q: Who do I contact if I have a technology problem in my office or classroom?

 To report a problem, go to servicehub.uni.edu or call 273-5555